 - 2 teaspoons mayonaise

 Place breadcrumbs, peanuts, basil leaves, salt and pepper in food processor and process until crumbs.
 Place salmon in a 9″ by 9″ pyrex dish, drizzle with olive oil and spread the oil and minced garlic over the top and bottom.
 Spread the mayonnaise on the top only, then sprinkle with the crumb mixture.
-Bake in a 350 degree oven for 18-20 minutes depending on the thickness of the fish.
+Bake in a 350 degree oven for 18 to 20 minutes depending on the thickness of the fish.
 Let rest for 5 minutes.

 - 1/2 cup unsalted peanut butter (chunky is fine)